NogaAv/NogaAv/README.md

 - 👀 I’m interested in contributing to open source projects.
 - 🌱 I have working experience with C/C++, C# projects.
 - 🌱 I have experiance programming with MERN stack and Java.
-- 💞️ I’m looking to collaborate on any Fullstack, Java or C/C++ project.
+- 💞️ I’m looking to collaborate on any Fullstack, Java or C/C++ coding or testing project.
 - 📫 How to reach me: Noga001@gmail.com

 <!---